 Good academic standing and satisfactory academic progress are necessary for financial aid eligibility.
 Full-time undergraduate students must complete at least 67% of credits attempted each term in order to be making progress towards a degree.
 The maximum timeframe in which students are expected to finish a degree is 150% of a program's length.
-For example, a BA/BS required 120 credits for graduation.
-At most a student may attempt or enroll in 180 credits, with the objective of earning the 120 credits needed to graduate.
+For example, a BA/BS requires 120 credits for graduation.
+At most, a student may attempt or enroll in 180 credits, with the objective of earning the 120 credits needed to graduate.
 120 divided by 180 is a pace of 67%.
-Students must also maintain a 2.0 cumulative grade point average 2.0 cumulative grade point average, with the exception of the 1869 and President's Circle scholarship which require a 3.0 for renewal.
+Students must also maintain a 2.0 cumulative grade point average, with the exception of the 1869 and President's Circle scholarship which require a 3.0 for renewal.